A Statistical Framework for Understanding Causal Effects that Vary by Treatment Initiation Time in EHR-based Studies: Decomposing Sources of Variation

 \subsection{A Cross-Trial Contrast to Remove Distribution Shift}

-To isolate why treatment effects might vary over calendar time, we begin by defining new contrasts by reweighting mean counterfactual outcomes across eligible populations at different points in time:
+To isolate why treatment effects might vary over calendar time, we begin by defining new contrasts by averaging reweighted conditional average treatment effects (CATE) \cite{dahabreh2019generalizing, cole2010generalizing} over covariate distributions reflecting trial eligible populations at different points in time:

-The estimand $\chi_{j,m}(P)$ represents the difference in mean counterfactual outcomes at time $m$ in a population where trial baseline covariates are standardized to the covariate distribution of the eligible population at time $j$.
+The estimand $\chi_{j,m}(P)$ represents the difference in mean counterfactual outcomes among patients eligible for the $m^\text{th}$ trial in a population where trial baseline covariates are standardized to the covariate distribution of the eligible population at time $j$.
 First, we note that when $j = m$, this contrast reduces to trial-specific ATE defined in Section \ref{sec:ctate}, that is, $\chi_{m,m}(P) = \chi_m(P)$.
 Given the definition of the class of estimands $\chi_{j,m}(P)$, one obtains common populations with which to standardize treatment effects across calendar time.
 Namely, for $m_1 \neq m_2$, differences between $\chi_{j,m_1}(P)$ and $\chi_{j,m_2}(P)$ cannot be attributable to covariate shift, as the underlying population on which the causal contrast is defined is the same.
 We exploit this fact in Section \ref{sec:standardization_matrix} to introduce a metric for quantifying effect modification.

-In order to identify each $\chi_{j,m}(P)$, we introduce an additional assumption similar to those commonly used in transportability analyses \citep{ung2025, dahabreh2019generalizing, dahabreh2020extending}.
+In order to identify each $\chi_{j,m}(P)$, we introduce an additional assumption similar to those commonly used in transportability analyses \citep{dahabreh2019generalizing, cole2010generalizing}.

 \begin{assumption}[Cross-Trial Overlap] For any $\bm \ell \in \mathcal{L}$, $p(\bm \ell ~|~E_j = 1) > 0 \implies p(\bm \ell~|~E_m = 1) > 0$. \end{assumption}

 Assumption \ref{as:transport_pos} is often referred to as an overlap assumption in the transportability literature and ensures that if a patient met the study eligibility criteria at baseline of trial $j$, their covariate vector $\bm L_j$ is in the support of the covariate distribution among those eligible for trial $m$.